DavidJourdan/shrink-morph/README.md

 ## Installation instructions

 Installation can be done using standard CMake routines.
-On a typical Linux machine, the following should work:
+On a typical Linux/macOS machine, the following should work:
 ```
 git clone https://github.com/DavidJourdan/shrink-morph
 cd shrink-morph
 cmake -B build -DCMAKE_BUILD_TYPE=Release
 cmake --build build -j $(nproc)
 ```
-CMake will download the required dependencies and compile the executable
+CMake will download the required dependencies and compile the executable (note that on a fresh Debian/Ubuntu install you will need to install graphics packages: ```sudo apt install xorg-dev libglu1-mesa-dev freeglut3-dev mesa-common-dev```).

 ## Optional dependencies